Cognitive Behavioural Therapy (CBT)

 What is Cognitive Behavioural Therapy?

 Cognitive Behavioural Therapy (CBT) is a form of active psychotherapy.
-Guided by empirical research, CBT focuses upon the development of coping mechanisms aimed at solving relevant problems and altering useless cognitive patterns.
+Guided by empirical research, Cognitive Behavioural Therapy focuses upon the development of coping mechanisms that solve relevant problems and alter useless cognitive patterns.
 Cognition refers to thoughts, convictions, behaviour, and emotions.

 An anxious person for example, might be convinced that everything is going to end badly today.
 These negative thoughts cause difficulties with focusing, with only negative things being noticed.
 Thoughts and actions which might undermine these negative thought processes are automatically blocked out and avoided.

-A combination of these two forms of therapy has proven a formula for success in the treatment of a wide range of mental disorders.
-As early as 100 AD, Stoic Philosophers in particular identified fundamental aspects of contemporary CBT.
-Epictetus, for instance, believed that logic could be used to identify and subsequently ignore false beliefs that could in turn lead to destructive emotions.
+Epictetus, for instance, believed that logic could be used to identify and subsequently ignore false beliefs.
+This could in turn lead to destructive emotions.
 Later, Aaron T. Beck would write the original handbook for depression.

 Frequently occurring cognitive errors and their associated dysfunctional presuppositions